 The EBRAINS AISBL is headed by a Chief Executive Officer (CEO) who also serves as the Director General (DG) of the HBP (see Section 2.3.2.5.3).
 The composition of the AISBL's Management Board reflects both the scientific as well as RI legacy of the HBP.
 The CEO is supported by the Executive Director (see Section 2.3.2.5.3) and reports to the AISBL Board of Directors.
-As a Partner in the Consortium, the EBRAINS AISBL is responsible for recruiting its own staff, but it will employ members of the staff of the Project Coordination Office under the terms of an agreement between the current Coordinator, the EPFL, and the EBRAINS AISBL.
-Its HBP Project coordination role will be assured primarily by the HBP Project Coordination Office, which will become part of the EBRAINS AISBL.
+As a Partner in the Consortium, the EBRAINS AISBL is responsible for recruiting its own staff, but it will employ members of the staff of the Project Coordination Office under the terms of an agreement between the original Coordinator, the EPFL, and the EBRAINS AISBL.
+The HBP project coordination role will continue to be fulfilled primarily by the HBP Project Coordination Office, which will become part of the EBRAINS AISBL.